 Green Card for an American Indian Born in Canada

-If you live in the United States and are an American Indian who is born in Canada and who possesses at least 50% American Indian blood, you may obtain a Permanent Resident Card (green card) by requesting a creation of record.
+If you prove you are an American Indian born in Canada and have at least 50% American Indian blood, you may be granted admission to the United States without restriction.

-You must have proof of this ancestry based on your familial blood relationship to parents, grandparents, and/or great-grand parents who are or were registered members of a recognized Canadian Indian Band or U.S. Indian tribe.
+You must have proof of your American Indian ancestry based on your familial blood relationship to parents, grandparents, and/or great-grandparents who are or were registered members of a recognized Canadian Indian First Nation or U.S. Indian tribe.

 You cannot apply for permanent residence if your tribal membership comes through marriage or adoption.

 A creation of record is used to document an alien’s admission for lawful permanent residence.
 To request a creation of record, you must: